VFS

 VinFast Auto Is Growing Revenue 139% and Losing More Money on Every Car It Sells

 VinFast Auto Ltd. (VFS) posted a negative 42.5% gross margin last quarter.
-That means for every dollar of revenue the company brought in, it spent $1.42 just on the direct cost of building the car, before a single executive got paid, before a single marketing dollar went out the door, before a single interest payment on its debt.
+For every dollar of revenue, the company spent $1.42 on the direct cost of building the car.
+That's before executive salaries.
+Before marketing.
+Before a single interest payment on its debt.
 The Street's consensus price target of $6.30 implies 45% upside from today's $4.35.
-The disconnect between those two facts is where the real story lives.
+These two facts don't fit in the same sentence, and the tension between them is the entire story.

-- At $4.35, shares trade at -4.6x forward P/E with a $6.30 consensus target that assumes a cost curve bend the data hasn't shown
+• At $4.35, shares trade at -4.6x forward P/E with a $6.30 consensus target that assumes a cost curve inflection the data hasn't shown

-- Management's own timeline: gross profit positive in late 2027, EBITDA positive in 2028, requiring roughly seven more quarters of parent Vingroup funding negative unit economics
+• Management's own timeline: gross profit positive in late 2027, EBITDA positive in 2028, requiring roughly seven more quarters of parent Vingroup funding while every car sold loses money

 What the Street Believes

-The consensus narrative on VinFast is straightforward: this is a high-growth EV story trading at a discount to intrinsic value because the market is too focused on near-term losses.
-Wedbush recently highlighted VinFast's own guidance that gross profit turns positive in late 2027 and EBITDA turns positive in 2028.
-BTIG maintains a Hold, which in analyst-speak means "we see the thesis but we're not putting our name on it yet."
-The average price target of $6.30 implies the market should be willing to pay 45% more than today's price for a company that has never earned a positive gross margin on its vehicles.
+The consensus on VinFast is simple: high-growth EV company, trading below intrinsic value, because Wall Street is fixated on near-term losses.
+Wedbush recently flagged VinFast's own guidance — gross profit turns positive in late 2027, EBITDA in 2028.
+BTIG maintains a Hold, which translates to "we see it, but we won't stake our reputation on it."
+The average price target of $6.30 asks the market to pay 45% more for a company that has never earned a positive gross margin on its vehicles.

-The bull case leans heavily on two pillars: delivery unit growth and robotaxi optionality.
-VinFast has been ramping production capacity and reporting monthly order numbers that show traction, particularly in Vietnam and with new models like the VF 9.
-The robotaxi angle gives the stock a speculative premium that pure EV manufacturers don't get.
-But here's the problem the bulls need to address: if scaling production were bending VinFast's cost curve downward, the EPS misses would be shrinking, not growing.
-They're growing.
+The bull case rests on two pillars: delivery growth and robotaxi optionality.
+VinFast has been expanding production capacity and reporting monthly order numbers that show traction, particularly in Vietnam and with new models like the VF 9.
+The robotaxi angle gives the stock a speculative premium that pure EV manufacturers don't carry.
+But bulls have a problem they haven't answered: if scaling production were driving VinFast's per-unit costs down, the EPS misses would be shrinking.
+They're not.
+They're widening.

 What the Data Actually Shows

-Line up VinFast's last three quarterly earnings reports against what Wall Street expected, and a pattern emerges that should concern anyone holding this stock.
-Four quarters ago, the company lost $0.30 per share against a consensus estimate of negative $0.275, a miss of 7.3%.
+Line up VinFast's last three quarterly earnings reports against Wall Street expectations and one pattern stands out.
+Four quarters ago, the company lost $0.30 per share against a consensus estimate of negative $0.275 — a miss of 7.3%.
 Manageable.
-Three quarters ago, the loss deepened to $0.35 per share against a consensus of negative $0.265, a miss of 30.2%.
-Two quarters ago, the loss hit $0.41 per share against a consensus of negative $0.2875, a miss of 41.7%.
+Three quarters ago, the loss deepened to $0.35 per share against a consensus of negative $0.265 — a miss of 30.2%.
+Two quarters ago, the loss hit $0.41 per share against a consensus of negative $0.2875 — a miss of 41.7%.

-That is not a company whose cost structure is improving with scale.
-That is a company whose cost structure is deteriorating with scale.
-Each quarter, analysts revise their models to account for the last miss, and each quarter VinFast blows through the revised estimate by an even wider margin.
+That is not a company whose costs are falling with scale.
+That is a company whose costs are rising with scale.
+Each quarter, analysts revise their models for the last miss.
+Each quarter, VinFast blows through the revised estimate by a wider margin.

 "VinFast expects to be gross profit positive in late 2027, EBITDA positive in 2028."

 Read that quote carefully.
 A negative 42.5% gross margin means VinFast needs to improve its per-vehicle economics by roughly 43 percentage points in about seven quarters.
-For context, Tesla's gross margin journey from negative to 25% took the better part of a decade, and Tesla had the benefit of selling a $100,000 luxury sedan before it ever attempted a mass-market vehicle.
-VinFast is trying to do it selling mid-priced SUVs in Southeast Asia and North America simultaneously, while also announcing a robotaxi program that will require its own capital allocation.
+Tesla's gross margin journey from negative to 25% took the better part of a decade.
+Tesla also had the advantage of selling a $100,000 luxury sedan before it ever attempted a mass-market vehicle.
+VinFast is trying to do it selling mid-priced SUVs in Southeast Asia and North America at the same time, while also launching a robotaxi program that will demand its own capital.

-The math here is simple enough to do on a napkin: if you lose 42 cents on every dollar of revenue and your revenue is growing 139%, you are not approaching profitability.
-You are approaching a larger hole.
+The math fits on a napkin: if you lose 42 cents on every dollar of revenue and your revenue is growing 139%, you are not approaching profitability.
+You are digging a larger hole.

 Why This Changes Everything

-The accelerating EPS miss pattern is the critical signal because it reveals what the delivery unit count headlines obscure.
+The accelerating EPS miss pattern matters because it reveals what the delivery headlines hide.
 More cars delivered is only good news if each car gets cheaper to build.
-VinFast's data says the opposite.
-Volume is rising and margins are getting worse, which means fixed cost absorption is not keeping up with the variable costs of materials, labor, and logistics at scale.
+VinFast's numbers say the opposite.
+Volume is rising and margins are getting worse.
+Fixed cost absorption is not keeping up with the variable costs of materials, labor, and logistics at scale.

 This creates a specific, predictable problem.
 VinFast does not generate cash from operations.
-It relies on Vingroup, its Vietnamese parent conglomerate controlled by billionaire Pham Nhat Vuong, to fund the gap.
+It relies on Vingroup, its Vietnamese parent conglomerate controlled by billionaire Pham Nhat Vuong, to cover the gap.
 That arrangement works until it doesn't.
-There is no public covenant, no disclosed credit facility, no contractual commitment from Vingroup that guarantees funding through 2027.
-If VinFast's gross margin trajectory continues to disappoint, the late-2027 gross-profit-positive target will slip.
-And when it slips, the company will need to raise capital.
+There is no public covenant, no disclosed credit facility, no contractual commitment from Vingroup guaranteeing funding through 2027.
+If VinFast's gross margin keeps deteriorating, the late-2027 gross-profit-positive target will slip.
+When it slips, the company will need to raise capital.
 An equity raise at $4.35 is dilutive.
-An equity raise after a target slip, when the market realizes the cost curve isn't bending, will be more dilutive.
+An equity raise after a target slip — once the market sees the cost curve isn't bending — will be far more dilutive.

-The robotaxi announcement adds another layer of concern.
-Building autonomous vehicle technology is extraordinarily capital-intensive.
+The robotaxi announcement compounds the problem.
+Building autonomous vehicle technology burns enormous amounts of capital.
 Waymo has consumed tens of billions of Alphabet's money.
 Cruise burned through billions before GM pulled back.
-VinFast is adding this capital requirement on top of a core business that cannot yet build a car for less than it sells one.
-That's like a restaurant that can't break even on dinner service deciding to also open a catering company.
+VinFast is layering this cost on top of a core business that cannot yet build a car for less than it sells one.
+That's a restaurant losing money on dinner service deciding to also open a catering company.

 The Bull Case

 The strongest argument for VinFast at $4.35 is that Vingroup's commitment is real, personal, and effectively unlimited within the relevant range.
 Pham Nhat Vuong is Vietnam's richest person.
-His net worth is tied to Vingroup and by extension to VinFast.
-He has every incentive to fund VinFast through to profitability because the alternative, letting it fail, would be catastrophic for his broader empire.
-In emerging markets, this kind of founder-backed subsidy model has worked before.
-It worked for Reliance Jio in India, which burned cash for years before becoming the country's dominant telecom player.
+His net worth is tied to Vingroup and, by extension, to VinFast.
+He has every incentive to fund the company through to profitability because the alternative — letting it fail — would be catastrophic for his broader empire.
+In emerging markets, this kind of founder-backed subsidy has worked before.
+Reliance Jio in India burned cash for years before becoming the country's dominant telecom player.

 The delivery ramp is also real.
 VinFast reported strong March orders and is expanding production capacity.
-The VF 9 launch generated genuine consumer interest, with the stock jumping 24% on the news.
-If VinFast can drive enough volume through its factories, the fixed cost math eventually starts to work.
-EV manufacturing has steep learning curves, and every major EV company looked terrible on gross margins in the early innings.
+The VF 9 launch generated genuine consumer interest.
+The stock jumped 24% on the news.
+If VinFast can push enough volume through its factories, the fixed cost math eventually starts to work.
+EV manufacturing has steep learning curves, and every major EV company looked terrible on gross margins early on.

 These are fair points.
-But the EPS miss acceleration pattern is the rebuttal that matters.
-If costs were trending in the right direction, even slowly, the misses would be stabilizing or narrowing.
+But the EPS miss acceleration is the rebuttal that counts.
+If costs were trending the right direction, even slowly, the misses would be stabilizing or narrowing.
 They're widening.
 Three consecutive quarters of wider misses is not noise.
 It is signal.

 The Bottom Line

-VinFast Auto at $4.35 is a stock where the consensus price target of $6.30 requires you to believe that a company with a negative 42.5% gross margin will flip to gross-profit-positive in seven quarters, a feat that no EV manufacturer has accomplished at this speed from this starting point.
-The accelerating EPS miss pattern, from -7.3% to -30.2% to -41.7%, says the cost curve is moving in the wrong direction.
-Until VinFast posts a quarter where it beats or even just meets the Street's loss estimate, the 2027 timeline is an aspiration, not a plan.
-The specific event that would change this thesis: a quarter where gross margin improves sequentially by more than 500 basis points (five percentage points) while deliveries also grow.
-Until that happens, the stock is priced for a transformation the numbers haven't started to show.
+VinFast Auto at $4.35 is a stock where the consensus price target of $6.30 requires you to believe that a company with a negative 42.5% gross margin will flip to gross-profit-positive in seven quarters.
+No EV manufacturer has done that, from this starting point, at this speed.
+The accelerating EPS miss pattern — from -7.3% to -30.2% to -41.7% — says costs are moving the wrong direction.
+Until VinFast posts a quarter where it beats, or even just meets, the Street's loss estimate, the 2027 timeline is an aspiration, not a plan.
+One event would change this thesis: a quarter where gross margin improves sequentially by more than 500 basis points (five percentage points) while deliveries also grow.
+Until that happens, the stock is priced for a transformation the numbers haven't begun to support.
 Run the free VinFast Auto Ltd. deep-dive →

 Basis Report does not hold positions in securities discussed.
 This is not investment advice.